When something big and life-changing happens, you might think it’s obvious that you notice and act accordingly. But that’s only sometimes the case.

 But as the story shows, that shouldn’t be what satisfies us; that shouldn’t be the thing we crave and desire first and foremost.
 Did they want fresh meat because that’s just what humans like, or was it the result of their unwillingness to face the fact of Sinai and rise to its challenge?
 They might have believed the former, but our Sages believe the latter.

 Our Sages labeled their mentality as childish; a child lacks the discipline, experience, maturity, and wisdom to do the hard things they need to but don’t want to.
 A child is not yet ready to grapple with life’s challenges.

 While we can knowingly sigh at such an obvious error, the Torah is a mirror that tells us who we are, that God can speak to humans, and we will run away.
 Destiny can call, with the highest and most sacred purpose the universe has to offer, and we will procrastinate with all kinds of creative escapism, avoiding responsibility by indulging ourselves with trivial nonsense.

 Consider for a moment what you might be avoiding, failing to recognize, or running away from.
 At its core, avoidance is an emotion management problem.
 That feeling you get when there is something you keep kicking down the road?
 That’s a signal.

 Something big happened to them, and they ignored it and tried to leave it behind.
 But life comes at you one way or another, so you’ve got to take it all with you and incorporate it into your being.
 The stakes are too high – we can’t afford to be childish, and we can’t run from who we are.

-There are lots of big and scary things we have to do, and we must cultivate the maturity to rise to the challenge.
+There are many big and scary things we must do, and we must cultivate the maturity to rise to the challenge.